grezniczek/redcap_javascript_injector/README.md

 Admins can set this module's project configurations to be accessible only to super users with the **Allow only super-users to configure this module in projects** option.

-New since version 2, admins can define _global_ JavaScript injections and optionally limit their scope to certain pages with the **Enable system-defined JavaScript injections** option.
+**New since version 2:** Admins can define _global_ JavaScript injections and optionally limit their scope to certain pages.

 > **NOTE:** Note that for any injections targeted at project contexts, these will only work if the module is enabled in the projects.
 To achieve this without exposing the module's project configuration too widely, it is recommended to turn on **Enable module on all projects by default** and **Hide this module from non-admins in the list of enabled modules on each project** (and then enable visibility in the projects where the module should be exposed).

-Snippets can be turned on/off for system/projects context with the **Enabled in system/project contexts** options.
-For both, system and project pages, the pages where injection occurs can then be set to include all such context pages or be limited to a few selected pages.
+Snippets can be turned on/off for system/projects contexts with the **Enabled in system/project contexts** options.
+For both, system and project pages, the pages where injection occurs can then be set to include all such context pages or to be limited to a few selected pages.

-If more than one snippet is injected into the same page, the injection occurs in the order the snippets are defined in the configuration dialog.
+If more than one snippet is injected on the same page, the injections occur in the order the snippets are defined in the configuration dialog.

 ## Project Configuration